tars/tars/docs/en/tasks-workflow.md

 require('./ path to task file from current task');
 ```

 Then there is module body, which will export a task.
-Each task is described in the exported function which receives as a parameter builder configuration (buildOptions).
-Hash is in the build config (if the build key is `--release`), also there is a current build version, if you use versioning.
+Each task is described in the exported function.
+You have an access to global var tars in all tasks and watchers.
+You can get any info about your current project (config, used prepocessor and so on) from that var.
 Exported function returns the complete gulp-task.
 Next do everything as with usual task for gulp.

 If you need notification, a task must be ended as follows: